bradmontgomery/pgSlideShow/README.rst

 Requirements
 ------------

-You need to have pygame installed and on your python path.
+You need to have pygame installed and on your python path, and it needs to have been built with with full image support, otherwise it will not be able to load most image formats.
+See [the pygame.image](http://www.pygame.org/docs/ref/image.html) docs.

 Usage
 -----